ryouze/ryouze.github.io/content/posts/vroom.md

 ![Preview](/images/vroom.webp)

 ## Introduction

 I wanted to build a 2D racing game from scratch, without relying on existing game engines like Godot or Unity.
 To achieve this, I chose to build my own game engine in C++, allowing me to improve my understanding of C++ and game development.

-The end result is *vroom*, an arcade-style racing game that features arcade drift physics, procedurally-generated tracks, and waypoint AI.
+The result is *vroom*, an arcade-style racing game featuring drift physics, procedurally generated tracks, and waypoint-based AI.

-It's built using C++20 and [SFML3](https://github.com/SFML/SFML).
-The UI itself is built uses [Dear ImGui](https://github.com/ocornut/imgui) (with [ImGui‑SFML](https://github.com/SFML/imgui-sfml)) and I'm using [toml++](https://github.com/marzer/tomlplusplus) for persistent configuration storage on disk.
-Logging is handled by [spdlog](https://github.com/gabime/spdlog) and I'm also using [snitch](https://github.com/snitch-org/snitch) for unit testing.
+It's built with C++20 and [SFML3](https://github.com/SFML/SFML).
+The UI is written with [Dear ImGui](https://github.com/ocornut/imgui) (using [ImGui-SFML](https://github.com/SFML/imgui-sfml)).
+Persistent configuration storage is handled by [toml++](https://github.com/marzer/tomlplusplus), logging by [spdlog](https://github.com/gabime/spdlog), and unit testing by [snitch](https://github.com/snitch-org/snitch).

-Everything is cross-platform - pre-built binaries are available macOS, GNU/Linux, and Windows.
+Everything is cross-platform, with pre-built binaries available for macOS, GNU/Linux, and Windows.

 ## Learning by Building

-Looking at the git history, I can see how the project evolved over time.
-It started with just getting a basic 2D game world SFML, then gradually added features like car movement, track generation, AI behavior, and eventually a full UI with menus, sounds, and persistent configuration.
+Looking at the git history, the project started with a basic 2D world in SFML, then gradually gained features like car movement, track generation, AI, menus, sounds, and persistent configuration.

 ### Project Structure

-The first thing I had to figure out was how to organize the code.
-I decided to keep core engine stuff (like window management and UI) separate from game-specific code (like car physics).
-All the files in `src/core/` are independent - they cannot include each other as a rule.
+I decided to keep core engine functionality (window management, UI, audio, etc.) separate from game-specific logic (car physics, AI).
+Files in `src/core/` cannot include each other by design.

 ```cpp
 // Core modules are independent building blocks